Table 1.2: Special characters in LATEX

 (‘secunda’) or 8º

-(‘octavo’) are the normal method of
+and are the normal method of representation.
+Their use

-in printing and binding remains standard.
+in Latin-derived terminology in printing and binding remains